 Then came M & R who we reported on not once, but twice as there were significant allegations of overcharging in 2018.

 And now the P & R overcharging issue and the Landlord Gas Safety Requirements (Gas Safety Certificates).
 Folkestone & Hythe District Council’s contract with P & R is slightly different to the other three authorities of Canterbury, Dover & Thanet Councils.

-Now if we just take a £10,000 pound rise for the Head of Paid Service – Dr Susan Priest (pictured) who in 18/19 earned £111,994 and will receive £121,994, this is an increase of 8.9%.
+Now if we just take a £30,000 pound rise for the Head of Paid Service – Dr Susan Priest (pictured) who in 18/19 earned £111,994 and will receive approx £141,994 plus, which is a 26% increase.
+However we supect she’ll get closer to £150,000 meaning a rise of 33 or 34%.
 Meanwhile staff on much lower grades will need to be satisfied with just a simple 2% increase.
 It is quite remarkable how failure is being rewarded.
 And those elected Cllrs responsible for voting unanimously to reward their failure was: